 After sketching our idea for the Equinox, we enlisted the expertise of artisan knitting studio Manusa, a social cooperative based in Tuscany, Italy.
 'Manusa' in sanskrit means 'human'.
 Upon our first meeting we realized our values as businesses were closely aligned; we both cared deeply about preserving artisan craft, sustainable design, and ethical manufacturing.

 As a social cooperative Manusa hires and trains socially fragile people to encourage rediscovery of personal creative skills while preserving local artisan craft in their area of Italy.
 They typically work with deadstock and upcycled yarns, though we chose to source direct from a mill in order to have traceable wool and remove the chance of using oil-based yarns, such as acrylics.

 The intarsia method used for the Equinox is a traditional artisan style of knitting, where different patterns seem to be 'inlaid' into a garment, rather than embroidered on top.
 Using a manual 3 gauge knitting machine, the Equinox was meticulously knitted then finished with a hand embroidery of Jamie's sun and moon motifs.

 Creating the Equinox with Manusa was a wonderful process.
 Their incredibly accurate interpretation of our sketch was amazing to witness, and it was an honour to experience their level of expertise in artisan craft.

-Our Equinox Intarsia Merino Wool Sweater is limited run and made in very small quantities, with less than 10 available for purchase.
+Our Equinox Intarsia Merino Wool Sweater is limited run and made in very small quantities.
 You can purchase it here.